 GeoJSON Formatter

-This controls how many spaces are used for each nesting level.
-2 is the industry standard for web config, while 4 is a bit more "old-school" and readable for deeply nested GeometryCollection structures.
-Setting this to 0 is functionally the same as minifying.
+How many spaces per nesting level, capped at 8.
+2 is the web standard; 4 reads a little easier for deeply nested GeometryCollection structures.
+Setting it to 0 is the same as minifying.

 Pretty-print vs. Minify